modulocity/automationstationgame.com/_posts/devlog-19.md

 ## Chest

 First up is the **Chest**.
 The chest can currently store up to 10 items of a the same type, although I expect to increase that number based on playtesting.
 The chest features a belt input and output port, allowing you to connect conveyor belts directly to it.
 As items enter the chest, they will pass through the chest and exit on to any output belt if there is one and there is room.
 If the item cannot be sent to the output, it will be stored inside the chest, appearing in the top slot.
 As more items enter the chest, the circular indicator will fill up to show how full it is.
-Likewise, whenever items leave the chest, the indicator will drop.
+Likewise, whenever items leave the chest, the indicator will lower accordingly.
 The item in the top slot will drop down to the output belt when the chest is sending its last item.

 Here is what it looks like in game: